 1 The Route 2 The Itinerary 3 The Boats 4 Feluccas 5 Steamers 6 Dahabiyyas 7 Life On Board 8 Life on the Nile 9 Death on the Nile 10 Cruising Lake Nasser

-1-The Route Since the 1980s boats no longer sail through Middle Egypt.
-River Nile Cruises departure are from Luxor, taking four days to reach Aswan and then turning around to make the return journey
+1- The Route Since the 1980s boats no longer sail through Middle Egypt.
+Nile Cruises departure are from Luxor, taking four days to reach Aswan and then turning around to make the return journey

-2-The Itinerary As well as the sites at Luxor and Aswan, River Nile Cruises stop at Esna, Edfu and Kom Ombo, each of which has a Pharaonic temple.
+2- The Itinerary As well as the sites at Luxor and Aswan, the cruises stop at Esna, Edfu and Kom Ombo, each of which has a Pharaonic temple.
 Full-day excursions are typically offered to Abu Simbel on Lake Nasser

-3- River Nile Cruises, There are over 300 River Nile Cruises on the Nile, varying in size from those with just a handful of cabins to vessels capable of carrying several hundred people.
+3- There are over 300 Nile Cruises on the Nile, varying in size from those with just a handful of cabins to vessels capable of carrying several hundred people.
 Nearly all have air-conditioned cabins with en-suite bathrooms

 4- Felucca Nile Cruises.
 The cheapest way of sailing the Nile is to charter one of the small single-sailed boats that scud about the river.
 These are hired in Aswan, usually for a three-day, two-night journey to Edfu.
 Sleeping arrangements are a blanket and you bring your own provisions

-5-Steamers Nile Cruiese, These were the boats that cruised the Nile in the early years of the 20th century.
+5- Steamers Nile Cruise, These were the boats that cruised the Nile in the early years of the 20th century.
 Now meticulously restored, they provide a more characterful, though still affordable, option than the standard Nile cruiser

 6- Dahabiyya Nile Cruise, The most exclusive option is a berth on a dahabiyya, a newly-built replica of the twin-sail boat that used to cruise the Nile in the 19th century.
 Each carries between 5 and 20 people in ﬁve-star comfort